kestra-io/kestra/webserver/src/main/resources/static/getting-started.md

 Welcome to the Code Editor!

-The embedded Visual Studio Code IDE lets you easily add custom scripts, queries, and configuration files along with your flow YAML configuration files.
+The Embedded Code Editor lets you easily add custom scripts, queries, and configuration files along with your flow YAML configuration files.

 Get started by selecting a namespace.
 If you type a name of a namespace that doesn't exist yet, Kestra will create it for you at runtime.